-For more information on Parkinson’s research and the search for a cure, visit the EPDA website.
+For more information on Parkinson’s research and the search for a cure, visit Parkinson’s Europe website.

 Michael J Fox: let’s forge an “attack” on conditions like Parkinson’s disease

 Prep: Cook: Serves:

 Michael J Fox has spoken about the need to address conditions like Parkinson’s with the same urgency scientists had developing the Covid-19 vaccine